amarkhushnood/amarkhushnood-demo/README.md

 # amarkhushnood-demo
-This is my first repository
+This is my first GIt repository auther - Amar